 Professor Chris Jones is one of the UK’s leading experts in childhood brain tumours, and specifically in DIPG.
 His lab has been responsible for some of the key findings underpinning the realisation that high grade gliomas (HGG) and DIPG affecting children are different diseases, not just from each other, but also from similar-looking tumours occurring in adults.

-On this project, he is working with Dr Louis Chesler, also from ICR – a specialist in new drug development – and Dr Darren Hargrave, a paediatric oncologist from Great Ormond Street Hospital and a world leader in taking forward findings such as these into clinical trials.
+On this project, he is working with Dr Louis Chesler, also from ICR – a specialist in new drug development – and Dr Darren Hargrave, a paediatric oncologist from Great Ormond Street Hospital.